 Algae start with a single cell and go through several stages of growth.
-The cell multiplies, and although it is not visible, it can be felt on walls and steps as a slimy residue that makes surfaces slippery.
-During the next stage of growth, a membrane develops around the cell, making it more solid.
-The cell also begins to absorb nutrients.
-As the membrane grows, the algae become denser, and their colour becomes more dominant.
-At this stage, the algae produce carbon and grow rapidly in the pool by feeding off of other growing cells.
-The cell has reached full maturity and extreme measures will be needed to eliminate the algae.
+As the cells continue to multiply, they may not be visible to the naked eye initially, but they will create an unmistakable slimy, slippery residue on pool walls and steps.
+Eventually, a membrane develops around the cell, making it more solid.
+At this stage of growth, the cell begins to absorb nutrients.
+As the membrane grows, the algae become denser and more distinctive in colour.
+By this point, the algae are producing carbon and growing rapidly in the pool by feeding off of other growing cells.
+When the surviving cells reach full maturity, extreme measures must be taken to eliminate the algae they form.

-The pool’s filtration system should run 24 hours a day at all times.
-The filter media should be thoroughly cleaned at least once a year, or after any major water problem, such as the presence of algae or metals
+- Clean the filter media thoroughly cleaned at least once a year, or after any major water problem such as algae or metals in pool water.